reselbob/innosoft/microservices-architecture/04-service-discovery-k8s/README.md

  http://business/ -> business-prod - 0.622secs
  http://worldclockapi.com/api/json/utc/now -> {"$id":"1","currentDateTime":"2019-10-01T18:37Z","utcOffset":"00:00:00","isDayLightSavingsTime":false,"dayOfTheWeek":"Tuesday","timeZoneName":"UTC","currentFileTime":132144286343135376,"ordinalDate":"2019-274","serviceResponse":null}`

+This is the output we're expecting.
 Notice that the application is reporting the both the HTTP call to the `frontend` and the `business` services.

+**ANALYSIS**

 You might find it useful to review actual by clicking on this link to the application source code, [`index.js`](app/index.js).